The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 -rw-rw-r-- 1 aaa aaa 11 2011-10-10 10:10 myfile

-$ echo "hello Wold" > /tmp/myfile ←Create a file "myfile"
+$ echo "hello Wold" > /tmp/myfile ←Create a file `myfile`

 $ ls -l /tmp/myfile ←Verify permissions

--rw-rw-r-- 1 aaa aaa 15 2011-09-07 00:46 /tmp/myfile ← the same owner/group can read and write but others can only read
+-rw-rw-r-- 1 aaa aaa 15 2011-09-07 00:46 /tmp/myfile ←Same owner/group can read and write, but other can only read

 Hello Wold

-$ echo 'Hello Linux' >> /tmp/myfile ← change take a look at the content of "myfile" (test the "write" permission)
+$ echo 'Hello Linux' >> /tmp/myfile ←Try changing the content of `myfile` (testing `write` permission)

-$ cat /tmp/myfile ← Verify and see
+$ cat /tmp/myfile ←Verify

 Hello World